lheapcs/docs/pages/connector-authentication/azure-devops-connector.md

 ## Preparation

-Either your or your end-users will need to [register an application with Microsoft](https://app.vsaex.visualstudio.com/app/register) and provide its details to Cyclr.
+Either you or your end-users will need to [register an application with Microsoft](https://app.vsaex.visualstudio.com/app/register) and provide its details to Cyclr.

 If you intend to have all your users accept the same Authorized Scopes when they authenticate a **Microsoft Azure DevOps** Connector, you can register a single application and set its details and Scopes in your Cyclr Console's *Connectors > Application Connector Library* entry.